 Intellectual disability is one of the most overlooked disabilities in South Africa.
 It affects the development of the child, starting before the age of 18 years and continues throughout life.
 There are four levels of intellectual disability: mild; moderate; severe and profound, each with different support needs.
 Please click on DOWNLOADS (above) to access a free pamphlet (available in English, isiXhosa and Afrikaans) about Understanding Intellectual Disability and for more insight, take some time to watch the following videos:

 As intellectual disability affects the development of the child, it is very important for young children with intellectual disability to receive support as early as possible to assist with their development and participation in society.

 A South Africa where all people with intellectual disability are enabled to live with inherent dignity as confirmed in the Constitution.

-To support service providers in the intellectual disability sector to ensure a better quality of life for people with intellectual disability in the Western Cape.
+To support service providers in the intellectual disability community to ensure a better quality of life for people with intellectual disability in the Western Cape.

 Integrity • Empowerment • Excellence • Community Engagement • Stewardship